-The General Statues of North Carolina established the North Carolina Veterinary Medical Board for the purpose of regulating the practice of veterinary medicine and surgery.
+The General Statutes of North Carolina established the North Carolina Veterinary Medical Board for the purpose of regulating the practice of veterinary medicine and surgery.

 The General Statues, along with the Administrative Code, establish protocols for the review of complaints and set grounds for possible disciplinary action.
 Complaints are filed against licensees of the Board rather than veterinary practice facilities.
 The complaint protocol applies to licensed veterinarians, registered veterinary technicians, applicants for examination and faculty certificate holders of this Board.
 Complaints cannot be accepted anonymously, by fax, e-mail or telephone.

 Printer friendly version of Summary of the Complaint Process

 Types of Complaints

 The Board investigates complaints concerning the practice of veterinary medicine and the standard of care provided by licensees of the Board and includes, but not limited to:

 - Gross negligence

 The Veterinary Practice Act does not address the issue of fees.
 Therefore, the Board has no authority concerning fees or the jurisdiction to settle monetary disputes.
 Monetary disputes would be handled through civil court.

 - Contract Disputes: The Veterinary Practice Act does not address contract disputes; therefore, these types of disputes are generally not within the jurisdiction of the Board.